 We offer compassionate representation after a serious hip injury in Virginia

 Hip injuries are common in car accidents and falls.
 Older adults who fell made 3 million visits to emergency rooms in the United States in a recent year, according to the Centers for Disease Control.
 And every year, more than 3,000 people over age 65 are hospitalized for a broken hip.

 Whether caused by a car wreck or a fall, a hip fracture, dislocation, or other serious hip injury can change your life.
 If another person was to blame for your accident, you may have a legal case for compensation.

 - Fractured hips: More than 95 percent of hip fractures are caused by falling, usually sideways, as confirmed by the CDC.
 Fractures of the socket and other parts of the hip can also occur in car accidents.
-A broken hip requires surgeries or a hip replacement, and recovery can be long and painful.
+A broken hip requires surgery or a hip replacement, and recovery can be long and painful.

-- Dislocated hips: Dislocation occurs when the ball of the hip joint is pushed out of socket.
+- Dislocated hips: Dislocation occurs when the ball of the hip joint is pushed out of its socket.
 This takes quite a bit of force, so it can happen in a car collision or high-impact fall.
 A dislocated hip is a serious medical emergency that requires immediate treatment.
 When the hip is dislocated, it damages muscles, ligaments, and other soft tissue around it as well.